Characters: Dragon Age: Origins – DLC Characters

 - Action Girl: A dalish warrior.

-- Deadpan Snarker: Aimed at the Circel Tower's way of live mostly.
+- Deadpan Snarker: Aimed at the Circel Tower's way of life mostly.

 - Dual Wielding: Her default fighting style of choice.